AdobeDocs/commerce-merchant-services.en/help/product-recommendations/verify.md

 ---
 # Verify Event Collection

 After you [install and configure](install-configure.md) the `magento/product-recommendations` module, you can verify that the behavioral data is being sent to Adobe Commerce.
 You can use developer tools available in Chrome, or install the Snowplow Chrome extension.
-If you need additional help, refer to [Troubleshoot Product Recommendations module](https://support.magento.com/hc/en-us/articles/360042224851) in the Support Knowledge Base.
+If you need additional help, refer to [Troubleshoot [!DNL Product Recommendations] module](https://support.magento.com/hc/en-us/articles/360042224851) in the Support Knowledge Base.

 ## Verify using developer tools in Chrome